Seiberg-Witten and Gromov invariants for self-dual harmonic 2-forms: Introduction

 What follows is a brief outline of the remainder of the paper.
 Sections~\ref{Taubes' map} and~\ref{Construction of the near-symplectic Gromov invariants} recall the near-symplectic Gromov invariants and explain how they depend on spin-c structures on $X$.
 Section~\ref{$S^1$-valued Morse theory} introduces a small application of the main theorem in dimension three, concerning Morse theory, which may help the reader see what near-symplectic forms look like and what the near-symplectic Gromov invariants count.

-Section~\ref{Review of gauge theory} consists of a review of those aspects of Seiberg-Witten theory that are relevant to this paper.
-This concerns the Seiberg-Witten equations and corresponding Floer homologies on 3- and 4-manifolds, either with symplectic/contact forms (following the work of Taubes) or without that additional structure (following the work of Kronheimer-Mrowka).
+Section~\ref{Review of gauge theory} consists of a review of those aspects of Seiberg--Witten theory that are relevant to this paper.
+This concerns the Seiberg--Witten equations and corresponding Floer homologies on 3- and 4-manifolds, either with symplectic/contact forms (following the work of Taubes) or without that additional structure (following the work of Kronheimer--Mrowka).
 Next, in Section~\ref{Review of Taubes' isomorphisms} we review Taubes' isomorphisms between embedded contact homology and monopole Floer homology.
-They will be mimicked and generalized in Section~\ref{Equating ECH and HM cobordism counts} to relate pseudoholomorphic curves with Seiberg-Witten solutions on the symplectic cobordism $(X-\nN,\omega)$, where $\nN$ is a certain tubular neighborhood of $\omega^{-1}(0)$.
+They will be mimicked and generalized in Section~\ref{Equating ECH and HM cobordism counts} to relate pseudoholomorphic curves with Seiberg--Witten solutions on the symplectic cobordism $(X-\nN,\omega)$, where $\nN$ is a certain tubular neighborhood of $\omega^{-1}(0)$.
 The story here is complicated by the existence of multiply covered tori and planes, but resolved using the methodology of Taubes' proof of ``$SW=Gr$'' for closed symplectic 4-manifolds.

-Finally, in Section~\ref{Relation of Seiberg-Witten counts} we complete the proof of Theorem~\ref{thm:SWGr1} by relating Seiberg-Witten solutions on $X-\nN$ with Seiberg-Witten solutions on $X$, via a familiar ``stretching the neck'' procedure.
+Finally, in Section~\ref{Relation of Seiberg--Witten counts} we complete the proof of Theorem~\ref{thm:SWGr1} by relating Seiberg--Witten solutions on $X-\nN$ with Seiberg--Witten solutions on $X$, via a familiar ``stretching the neck'' procedure.